Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Discussion

+where $\mathcal{J}$ is defined in Eq.~\eqref{eq:loss_dldmf}.
+The trained model therefore provides an explicit continuous mapping across the tested parameter ranges without instance-wise latent optimization.

-\paragraph{\textbf{From static to dynamic manifold fusion}}
+\paragraph{\textbf{From static to dynamic manifold fusion.}}

-P$^2$INN introduced static manifold fusion, where parameter embeddings and spatial coordinates are fused in a shared decoder.
-Time, however, remains an explicit coordinate input, which leads to severe extrapolation failure beyond the training horizon (see Fig.~\ref{fig:p2inn_extrapolation}).
+P$^2$INN can be interpreted as constructing a static parameter-conditioned representation in which parameter embeddings and spatial coordinates enter a shared decoder.
+Time remains an explicit coordinate input, and the illustrated example exhibits substantial degradation beyond the training horizon (see Figure~\ref{fig:p2inn_extrapolation}).